Username7495/Mods-and-Tweaks-for-Cypress/README.md

 ## Mixxit
 Mixxit is a plugin for Hmod that allows PVP and monsters in a Cypress server.

-When playing with Mixxit in a server, note that you must left click to equip armor and eat food
+When playing with Mixxit in a server, note that you must left click to equip armor and eat food, also if your difficulty is set to peaceful monsters will be invisible but will still damage you!

 <img width="854" height="480" alt="image" src="https://github.com/user-attachments/assets/4c536ce0-ff5b-48ee-a0e0-12a44e5d5cf8" />